 Millennium Stage at the John F. Kennedy Center for the Performing Arts - Free concerts at 6 p.m. every night.

 Arlington National Cemetery - "Our nation's most hallowed ground."

-Ford's Theatre - America's most famous theatre.
+Ford's Theater - America's most famous theater.

 National Archives - See the Declaration of Independence, Constitution, and the Bill of Rights